aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never do something halfway.
-If you do it w
-Last update: Sat Mar 12 05:05:04 2022
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.Last update: Sun Mar 13 05:08:42 2022